Standearth/vcard-qr/README.md

 ### Deployment to Google Cloud Platform (GCP)

-1.  **Initial GCP Project Setup:**
+1.  **Initial GCP Configuration:**

     > [!IMPORTANT]
     > Before you begin, make sure you have the [Google Cloud CLI](https://cloud.google.com/sdk/docs/install) installed and have authenticated as a user with sufficient permissions to create and manage Google Cloud projects.
     >
     > It is highly recommended to use [Google Cloud Shell](https://cloud.google.com/shell), as it comes pre-configured with the necessary tools and authentications, simplifying the setup process.

-    Run the `setup` Makefile target to create and configure your GCP project, service accounts, and workload identity federation.
+    Run the `setup` Makefile target to create and configure your GCP project, authorization, service accounts, and workload identity federation.
 This is a one-time setup.

     ```bash
     make setup